Updated: Aug 30

 Train moderately to severely hard or not at all, only when well rested and, generally when you really feel like it, to the degree that you really feel like it.

-I think it is a bad idea to expect the obese and sedentary, to get up and ambulate with vigor five times a week for a half hour or more.
+I think it is a bad idea to expect the obese and sedentary, to get up and ambulate with great vigor five times a week for a half hour or more.

 The General Adaptation Syndrome discovered by Dr. Hans Selye teaches us that too much exercise is a bad idea.
 Recovery time and quality recovery support factors, like sleep, and an occasional massage, seem under rated and often neglected.
 Bad idea.